-Like so many health trends that become popular among humans first (coconut oil, anyone?), aromatherapy is the latest craze for dogs.
-Walk into any pet store (or do a search online), and you’ll find an assortment of “therapeutic” dog toys and bandanas in scents like lavender and chamomile, as well as stress-relieving sprays and mists featuring ingredients like bergamot, tangerine and cedar wood.
+Like so many health trends that become popular among humans first (CBD everything anyone?), aromatherapy has become popular for dogs.
+Walk into any pet store (or do a search online), and you’ll find an assortment of “therapeutic” oils, dog toys and bandanas in scents like lavender and chamomile, as well as stress-relieving sprays and mists featuring ingredients like tea tree oil, peppermint, and lemongrass.

 Did you know your dog’s sense of smell is up to 10,000 times stronger than your own?
 Because of this, you should never use undiluted essential oils on your pup, says Judy Morgan, DVM, a veterinarian certified in acupuncture and food therapy for dogs.
 It’s best to stick to dog-friendly products from reputable sources, which will already be formulated to accommodate your pup’s olfactory prowess.
 If you can’t find the scent you’re looking for, you can dilute essential oils on your own but use caution since they can be dangerous if not diluted properly.
 The exact ratio for dilution will depend on the oil, but a good starting point is 1 drop of essential oil to 20 drops of a carrier oil like coconut or olive oil, says Morgan.

 In a 2006 study of 32 dogs prone to “travel-induced excitement,” pups took car rides both with and without the scent of lavender in the air.
 During the lavender-filled rides, the dogs were more relaxed—both whining less and sitting more.
 In addition, lavender, along with chamomile, was shown to have a similar soothing effect in a 2005 study of 55 shelter dogs.